-Though it takes some effort, crafting the perfect resume is possible.
+Though it takes some effort, it is possible to write a perfect resume.
 By ensuring that your resume looks great, has all the right components, and showcases your skills as a candidate, you will be interviewing for your dream job in no time.

 Your resume shouldn’t be a novel, but it must be more than a simple checklist of jobs you have held.
 There is some storytelling to be done, so you have choices to make about your writing style.